All-China Women's Federation: 1949–1966: Founding and early years

-The All-China Democratic Women’s Federation was established on 24 March 1949 as China's first country-wide women’s organization, and would be renamed the All-China Women's Federation later that year.
-Women who had been dominant in the women’s movement and the CCP were included in the federation’s leadership.
-Cai Chang, a prominent leader in the women’s movement since, an active CCP member, and a veteran of the Long March, was the first chair of the organization.
-The organization began as a federation of various regional women’s groups with the dual goals of building a socialist China and promoting the status of women.
+The All-China Democratic Women's Federation was established on 24 March 1949 as China's first country-wide women's organization, and would be renamed the All-China Women's Federation on 3 April 1949.
+Women who had been dominant in the women's movement and the CCP were included in the federation's leadership.
+Cai Chang, a prominent leader in the women's movement since, an active CCP member, and a veteran of the Long March, was the first chair of the organization.
+The organization began as a federation of various regional women's groups with the dual goals of building a socialist China and promoting the status of women.
 The ACWF soon developed beyond its original mission of promoting gender equality, and it became a tool used by the party to mobilize women for economic, political and ideological motives.

 The early stages of the organization were characterized by a focus on Marxist–Leninist ideology.
-The CCP viewed the women’s movement as a part of the larger Chinese revolution against the feudal past, but some leaders in the CCP argued that because most of the women continued to do domestic work, and did not actively participate in the revolution, this contradicted the Marxist–Leninist ideology.
-The ACWF contested this assertion, stating that the economic conditions were not at the point where jobs could be provided to all women.
-Therefore, housekeepers, wives and mothers who were dedicated to their work could indeed be seen as contributing to socialism.
+Its political tasks focused on identifying and proposing solutions to women's issues, including through academic research.
+For a significant period following 1949, much of the academic research on women's issues in China was conducted through the ACWF.

-During the land reform movement, the ACWF issued a call to Party activists to encourage peasant women to understand their "special bitterness" from a class perspective.
+During the Land Reform Movement, the ACWF issued a call to Party activists to encourage peasant women to understand their "special bitterness" from a class perspective.
 Women activists helped peasant women prepare to speak in public, including by roleplaying as landlords to help such women practice.